 I like to think of myself as a healthy person.
 I exercise regularly, drink infrequently, and prepare plant-based, whole foods-derived meals every day.
 I also, however, suffer from IBS, and accordingly am no stranger to things like bloating, stomach pains, and infrequent bowel movements.
-Through trial and error and a great deal of self reflection, I have come to learn which foods trigger these reactions – gluten, dairy, fried foods, sugar – and generally manage the condition quite well.
-But it is also triggered by stress and lack of sleep (two obviously correlative problems), and thus far in my life I have neglected to address stress management as part of my health regimen.
+Through trial and error and a great deal of self reflection, I have come to learn which foods trigger these reactions — gluten, dairy, fried foods, sugar — and generally manage the condition quite well.
+But it is also triggered by stress and lack of sleep (two obviously correlative problems), and thus far in my life I have neglected to include stress management in my health regimen.

 But I also enjoy a challenge.
 Or rather, very much dislike the idea of not being able to do something.
-I took up running at the beginning of the year for the sole reason that I was terrible at it, and couldn’t equate the notion of being fit with being unable to run for more than 5 minutes without feeling like my chest would cave in.
+I took up running at the beginning of the year for the sole reason that I was terrible at it, and couldn’t equate the notion of being fit with being unable to run for more than five minutes without feeling like my chest would cave in.
 Several months and a lot of effort later, I now run several times a week (and it’s awesome!).

-My attitude towards meditation underwent a similar shift.
-I am surrounded by people who swear by meditation – my coworkers at CE, my loving partner, my friends – and have been gently (or not so gently) urging me to try it for some time.
+My attitude toward meditation underwent a similar shift.
+I am surrounded by people who swear by meditation — my coworkers at CE, my loving partner, my friends — and who have been gently (or not so gently) urging me to try it for some time.
 My previous attempts were half-hearted at best, resulting only in feelings of pent-up energy and frustration.
 Each time I would find myself suddenly desperate to move my body, to be productive, to be doing anything other than absolutely ‘nothing.’
 It was remarkable how fidgety and impatient I would immediately become when trying to quiet my mind.

 But a couple of months ago I finally got fed up with trying to manage my IBS symptoms through diet and exercise alone, since despite my best efforts, they still plagued me at seemingly random times.
 I figured I had nothing to lose and everything to gain by trying something new, so I set myself a goal of meditating every day for 21 days.
 I had heard that it takes 21 days to establish a new habit, so that seemed a good place to start.
 If, after 21 days had passed, I still hated meditating and noticed no improvements in my mental or physical well-being, I would decide from there whether to continue or not having made an informed decision.